aws-samples/eks-workshop/content/beginner/170_statefulset/configmap.md

     app: mysql
 data:
   master.cnf: |
-    # Apply this config only on the master.
+    # Apply this config only on the leader.
     [mysqld]
     log-bin
   slave.cnf: |
-    # Apply this config only on slaves.
+    # Apply this config only on follower.
     [mysqld]
     super-read-only
 {{< /output >}}